egurapha/ttgf-chacha20/README.md

 You load the key, nonce, and counter and issue commands from a host over either an 8N1 UART or a faster synchronous parallel byte bus, chosen at runtime by the MODE pin.

-The **[datasheet](docs/info.md)** is the place to start if you want to talk to the chip: it has the command protocol, the pin map, and worked examples.
+See the [docs](docs/info.md) for the command protocol, pin map, and examples.

 | PDK | Shuttle | Tiles | Clock |
 | --- | --- | --- | --- |